Royal Institution Christmas Lectures: History

 The Royal Institution's Christmas Lectures were first held in 1825, and have continued on an annual basis since then except for four years during the Second World War.
 They have been hosted each year at the Royal Institution itself, except in 1929 and between 2005 and 2006, each time due to refurbishment of the building.
-They were created by Michael Faraday, who later hosted the lecture season on nineteen occasions.
+Michael Faraday was the most famous lecturer, hosting the series on nineteen occasions.
+Recent series have toured Japan, Korea and Singapore among other countries.

 The Nobel laureate Sir William Bragg gave the Christmas lectures on four occasions, and his co-laureate son Sir Lawrence Bragg gave them twice.
 Other notable lecturers have included Desmond Morris (1964), Eric Laithwaite (1966 & 1974), Sir George Porter (1969 & 1976), Sir David Attenborough (1973), Heinz Wolff (1975), Carl Sagan (1977), Richard Dawkins (1991), Susan Greenfield (1994), Dame Nancy Rothwell (1998), Monica Grady (2003), Sue Hartley (2009), Alison Woollard (2013), Danielle George (2014), and Saiful Islam (2016).

 In 1994, Professor Susan Greenfield became the first female scientist to present the Christmas Lectures.
 The first non-white science lecturer was Kevin Fong in 2015, and in August 2020 it was announced that Professor Christopher Jackson would jointly present the 2020 lecture series, thus becoming the first black scientist to do so.

-The props for the lectures are designed and created by the RI's science demonstration technician, a post which Faraday previously held.
+The props for the lectures are designed and created by the Royal Institution's science demonstration technician, a post which Faraday previously held.
 A popular technician, with the advent of television, serving from 1948 to 1986, was Bill Coates.
 The technician is informed of the general subject of the lectures during spring, but the specifics are not settled until September, with the recordings made in mid-December.
 By 2009, the lectures had expanded to a series of five sessions each year.
-However, in 2010 the Royal Institution cut back on costs, as it had become over £2 million in debt, and this resulted in a reduction from five sessions to three.
+However, in 2010 the Royal Institution cut back on costs, as it had become over £2 million in debt, and this resulted in a reduction from five lectures to three.